Tennis Racquet Customization

 10 O'Clock and 2 O'Clock

-If your looking to make your tennis racquet more stable, especially on balls hit near the top of the frame, this adjustment should do the trick.
+If you are looking to make your tennis racquet more stable, especially on balls hit near the top of the frame, this adjustment should do the trick.
 By stretching the sweet spot towards the upper edges of the frame the weight will allow the racquet to stay firm in your hands even when you don't make contact in the center of the string bed.
 Expect a slight increase in power and a considerable drop off in maneuverability.

 3 O'Clock and 9 O'Clock